agkabongo/calculator/README.md

 # Calculator
-Wee usd what we know about html, css and javascript.
+We used what we know about html, css and javascript.
 So we decided to build a simple calculator app.
 At the end of this challenge I can say that I'm able to generate a simple app using the DOM and events.

 ## Screenshot